Lizzie Black Kander: Other work

 In April 1907, Kander was one of the first women to win election to the Milwaukee School Board (Wisconsin's Women).

 During World War I, Kander led Milwaukee's Food Conservation Council, and established a food exchange to provide meals to folks at minimal cost - among the first in the country.

 She was able to translate her settlement house programs into the public schools by leading an investigation of Milwaukee's first public program of industrial education for girls.
 At Kander's influence, the Milwaukee Public School Board passed her resolution and established a Girls’ Trade School.
 This allowed “American” housekeeping to be taught through extension courses in the public school and could reach a wider audience of Milwaukee's working-class women.

 She joined with other women to form a pro-social center alliance to improve conditions for the whole community.

 Later life and legacy

 Lizzie Black Kander died on July 24, 1940, of a stroke.

 From 1914 to her death in 1940, Kander would edit and revise each new edition of the cookbook.
 In 1939, Kander was “honored at the New York World’s fair with a special invitation to attend as one of the state’s outstanding women.”

 In 1995, the Settlement Foundation turned the book and its assets over to the Greater Milwaukee Foundation, which continues to make donations to women's and children's groups in Milwaukee.

 She and her husband are distant relatives of former Missouri Secretary of State Jason Kander.

+In 2023, with an endowment of from anonymous donor, the Harry & Rose Samson Family Jewish Community Center created the Lizzie Kander Heart of Community Scholarship, an annual award for a graduating high school senior impacted by a JCC program, honoring Kander’s legacy of community leadership and service.